High School Course Catalog

 Instruction begins in the Preschool and continues in the Lower School.
 Early years focus on singing, beginning instrumental skills, and creative movement.
 Utilizing the proven methods of Dalcroze and Kodaly, and emphasizing the use of Orff instruments and techniques, students develop pitch recognition, become rhythmically aware, and connect sound with physical activity.
 We introduce young singers to a wide repertoire of songs from around the world.

-Beginning in third grade we offer string instruction.
+Beginning in fourth grade we offer string instruction.
 Students choose from violin or cello, and take lessons either before or after school.
 Third-grade chorus provides a deeper engagement with singing and is open to all.

 In fifth grade each student elects to study an instrument for a full year.
 We offer clarinet, flute, horn, oboe, percussion, and trumpet.
 Saint Ann’s provides instruments and all classes are taught by professional musicians.
-Many students continue to delight in singing in Lower Middle School chorus.
+Many students continue to delight in singing in Lower Middle School Chorus.
 In sixth grade students can continue instrumental study.
 String players generally join Camerata, a large ensemble of violin, viola and cello.
 Advanced string players and pianists can play in chamber ensembles.
 Sixth graders can begin to participate in Middle School Singers, singing music in two and three parts and performing two concerts a year in repertoire that ranges from baroque to popular song.
 Music Lab, a very popular program, encompasses composition, technology and music production, and is held in our well-equipped music lab.

 In seventh and eighth grade options expand as students have acquired a broader range of skills.
 Bassoon, guitar, saxophone and trombone are offered.
-Woodwind students can elect to participate in Woodwind Choir.
+Woodwind and percussion students can elect to participate in Woodwind Percussion Ensemble.
 Students can begin to study jazz improvisation in Jazz Techniques class.
-Brass Techniques offers the third-year trumpet and horn players a class to further hone their technique and musicianship skills.
+Brass Techniques offers third-year trumpet and horn players a class to further hone their technique and musicianship skills.
 Music lab classes continue, and topics in music literature and history are covered in Words and Music class, an exploration of the complex symbiosis of these two realms of human expression.
 Seventh and eighth graders also continue to participate in Middle School Singers.

-In the High School students are offered broad opportunities.
+In the High School students are offered broad musical opportunities.
 Composition and theory classes incorporate technology to help students progress at their individual level as they learn the language of music.
 In the music lab students can study electronic music composition and often score student-written films and plays.
 Music history and literature classes include Jazz History, History of Western Music, Opera, and Broadway/Musical Theater.
 An extensive voice program emphasizes both solo and choral singing through the Vocal Study and Ensembles course.
 All students enrolled in that course also participate in High School Chorus.
 Frequently classes attend concerts at Lincoln Center and operas at the Met, taking full advantage of the musical riches that New York City offers.